Diego E. Hernández: Vice Commander, North American Aerospace Defense Command

-His last assignment on active duty was as Deputy Commander in Chief U.S. Space Command, dual hatted as Vice Commander, North American Aerospace Defense Command.
+His last assignment on active duty was as Deputy Commander in Chief United States Space Command, dual hatted as Vice Commander, North American Aerospace Defense Command.

 In 1987, Hernandez was presented with a Lifetime Achievement Award by the National Puerto Rican Coalition.
 In 1988, he was named the distinguished graduate of his class by Illinois Institute of Technology and presented with the institutions Professional Achievement Award.
-Hernandez, retired from the Navy in 1991, after having served for a total of 36 years.
+Hernandez, retired from the United States Navy in 1991, after having served for a total of 36 years.

 Later years and death

 Diego E. Hernandez resided in Miami, Florida.
 He served as management consultant to private and public companies.
 In 1997 he was named to the board of directors of the Taylor Energy Company LLC.
-He was also a member of the Veterans Administration Advisory Committee on Minority Veterans.
+He was also a member of the United States Department of Veterans Affairs Advisory Committee on Minority Veterans.
 Hernandez was also a Companion of the Naval Order of the United States, the oldest, exclusively naval, American military society.
 He died at the age of 83 on July 7, 2017.

+In 2018 Diego E. Hernández was posthumously inducted to the Puerto Rico Veterans Hall of Fame.